NIH "WELCOME WAGON" LETTER

 B. 3.
 Financial Reporting on the Federal Financial Report (FFR or SF 425)

-Cash Transaction Reporting: NIH grantees are also required to report cash transaction data via the Payment Management System (PMS) using the Federal Financial Report (FFR) or Standard Form 425 (SF425) cash transaction data elements.
-The FFR must be filed within 90 days of the end of the calendar quarter.
+Cash Transaction Reporting: NIH domestic grantees are required to report cash transaction data via the Payment Management System (PMS) using the Federal Financial Report (FFR) or Standard Form 425 (SF425) cash transaction data elements.
+The FFR cash transaction data must be filed within 30 days of the end of the calendar quarter.
 Additional information and training are available on the Division of Payment Management website: http://www.dpm.psc.gov/.
-A Quick Reference Guide for completing the FFR in the PMS is at http://www.dpm.psc.gov/grant_recipient/guides_forms/ffr_quick_reference.aspx .
+A Quick Reference Guide for completing the FFR in the PMS is at http://www.dpm.psc.gov/grant_recipient/guides_forms/ffr_quick_reference.aspx.

 Please note that grantees must file all cash transaction and expenditure reports by September 30th of the 5th fiscal year after funds are awarded.
 Failure to do so will result in an automatic cancellation of any remaining balance, pursuant to Public Law No. 101-510 amended 31 U.S.C.
 Sections 1551-1557.
 This is called expired appropriations and means that all unexpended funds/unobligated balances falling under the Expired-Year (M Year) of an award are returned to the U.S. Treasury, and are no longer available for use either by NIH or the grantee.
 Grantees will receive a “Grants Expiring Letter” from the NIH Office of Financial Management if an unexpended balance of funds are about to expire.
 The letter is generally sent out in March of each year as a onetime reminder that unexpended funds must be reported by September 30th to avoid loss of those funds.